 When you harvest sweet potatoes, cut the vines first and remove them.
-You can put them in your compost pile if you have one!
+This will make it much easier to dig up the tubers.

 When digging for sweet potatoes, use a small tool (or your hands) to dig.
 Handle the sweet potatoes gently.
 Otherwise, you will damage the skin or bruise the flesh, and they will not keep as long in storage.

 Brush off the dirt (you can use your hands or an old brush you might have lying around).
 Just don’t wash them, since getting them wet will reduce storage life.

 According to the University of New Hampshire Extension, you should wait a few weeks after harvesting your sweet potatoes before eating them for best results.
 That way, some of the starch will turn to sugar, making for a delicious meal when baked or mashed!